Observation of Shapiro steps in an ultracold atomic Josephson junction: Supplementary Materials

 \subsubsection{Imaging system}

-The atom cloud is probed via absorption imaging, using the \SI{780}{nm} Rubidium D2 transition.
+The atom cloud is probed via absorption imaging, using the \SI{780}{nm} rubidium D2 transition.
 Our experiment uses three different imaging systems.
 First we have a standard time of flight imaging along the y-axis (horizontal direction) with a magnification of $M_\mathrm{hor} = \SI{3.77}{}$, which is used to measure the atom number of the BEC.
-Second we use the same imaging setup in a different mode, known as matter wave imaging \cite{Asteria_2021}.
-This procedure enables us to image the density distribution of the cloud in position space after a certain time of flight with a magnification in the axial direction of $M_\mathrm{mwi} = M_\mathrm{mwi}' \cdot M_\mathrm{hor} = \SI{32.8}{}$, were $M_\mathrm{mwi}' = \SI{8.7}{}$. the benefit of the matter wave imaging system is a strongly reduced optical density, which allows for a precise atom number determination.
+Secondly, we use the same imaging setup in a different mode, known as matter wave imaging \cite{Asteria_2021}.
+This procedure enables us to image the density distribution of the cloud in position space after a certain time of flight with a magnification in the axial direction of $M_\mathrm{mwi} = M_\mathrm{mwi}' \cdot M_\mathrm{hor} = \SI{32.8}{}$, were $M_\mathrm{mwi}' = \SI{8.7}{}$.
+The benefit of the matter wave imaging system is a strongly reduced optical density, which allows for a precise atom number determination.

-Last, we can perform \textit{in-situ} absorption imaging through the $\mathrm{NA} = \SI{0.3}{}$ objective along the z-axis (vertical direction).
+Lastly, we can perform \textit{in situ} absorption imaging through the $\mathrm{NA} = \SI{0.3}{}$ objective along the z-axis (vertical direction).
 With this imaging scheme we can get a theoretical optical resolution of $d_\mathrm{vert} = \SI{1.6}{\mu m}$ and a magnification of $M_\mathrm{vert} = \SI{19.5}{}$.
-However, the high optical density of the sample in the trap prevents us from correctly determining the density with \textit{in-situ} imaging.
+However, the high optical density of the sample in the trap prevents us from correctly determining the density with \textit{in situ} imaging.